Fishing Reports

 3-Month Rain Anomaly Forecast In Our Four Fishing Dry Zones

-(Valid for November-December-January)
+(Valid for July-August-September)

 Source: CPTEC/INPE, Brazil